cs-abhishek-shukla/solution-pack-soc-overview-sankey/README.md

 # Overview

-The **Sankey Visualizer** solution pack creates a dashboard using information from the *Sankey Visualizer* Widget.
+The **Sankey Visualizer** solution pack creates a dashboard using information from the *SOC Overview Sankey* Widget.

 At a glance, you can view the overall flow of data related to the various modules like alerts and escalated incidents from various sources.